 The United States has only a few sites where tidal energy could be produced economically.
 In 2012, Maine deployed the country's first commercial tidal power system connected to the grid.
 It is located in the Bay of Fundy and has the capacity to power up to 2,000 homes.
-France, England, Canada, and Russia have much more potential for tidal energy.
+Alaska is exploring the possibility of incorporating tidal power into the Railbelt grid.
 The keys to a successful tidal energy project are to lower construction costs, increase output, and protect the environment.